-BEAM aims to change the dramatic underrepresentation of these students at the highest levels of achievement, to instill a genuine love for mathematics, and to open up opportunities for fulfilling, well-paid STEM careers.
+BEAM aims to bridge the opportunity gap so students who might not otherwise have the chance to study advanced mathematics can achieve at the highest level, to nurture a genuine love for mathematics, and to open up opportunities for fulfilling, well-paid STEM careers.

 The Gap Begins Early

-While students from more affluent communities often have access to school and enrichment programs that help them explore deeper topics in math and problem solving, kids from lower-income communities (especially Black, Latinx/Hispanic, and Indigenous kids) often have no such access.
-As a result, we begin to see a disparity in students' mathematical achievement from a young age, especially when we look at who is achieving at a high level.
-On the National Assessment of Educational Progress, only 3% of low-income eighth graders (those eligible for federally-subsidized lunches) score at the Advanced level, while 14% of 8th graders overall score at this level.
-By 12th grade, the percentage of low-income students scoring at the Advanced level is not even given—it “rounds to zero.”
+We see evidence of this in the mathematical achievement gap.
+For example, on the National Assessment of Educational Progress, only 3% of low-income eighth graders (those eligible for federally-subsidized lunches) score at the Advanced level, while 14% of 8th graders overall score at this level.
+By 12th grade, the percentage of low-income students scoring at the Advanced level is even lower.

 Percent Scoring at Advanced Level, by Income